burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The **Performance** is the goal in case of having real-time requirements for the software.
 If the software is not fast enough - it's just not a choice to use or buy it in such circumstances.

-But in fact, if think deeply then in most cases the performance in due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are *not coming for free*.
+But in fact, if think deeply then in most cases the performance is due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are *not coming for free*.

 Nowadays, in 2024 due to [Tobex Index May 2024](https://www.tiobe.com/tiobe-index/), the interpretable scripting language [Python](https://www.python.org/) is the most popular in the world.
 Interestingly, Python has been designed originally only as a replacement for Bash.
 That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of Python scripting Language: